 For some, the decreased blood flow makes it harder to maintain erections, leading to anxiety in the bedroom.
 A single episode of erectile dysfunction can cause anxiety in men, and they may start to avoid sex for the fear that they won't be able to get it up for their partner.

 There are high blood pressure effects for women as well, but the sexual problems aren't well understood.
 There is a possibility that high blood pressure can also affect a woman's sexual health by reducing blood flow to the vagina and limiting levels of nitric oxide.
 Nitric oxide, in women, helps smooth muscles relax, which can cause vaginal dryness, lowered sex drive, and difficulty achieving an orgasm.

 One of the most significant symptoms of erectile dysfunction is the inability to achieve and keep an erection.
 High blood pressure also causes a decline in the delivery of testosterone.
 With lower testosterone levels in the body, men become less interested in sex, and their performance lowers.

-Viagra and high blood pressure may not sound like a good idea, but most doctors state that it is okay to take viagra if you have high blood pressure.
+ED meds and high blood pressure may not sound like a good idea, but some doctors say it is okay.
 Even though that may be true for some, it may not be suitable for you.

-Before you take any form of erectile dysfunction, be sure to check with your doctor first.
+Before you take any form of erectile dysfunction medication, be sure to check with your doctor first.
 Erectile dysfunction drugs are not recommended for those with severe cardiovascular disease or those who have other lower urinary tract problems.